 Fast Track’s service in Fiji will add a luxury feel, usually reserved for VIPs and celebrities.
 It will include an airside greeting at the airbridge, and fast-tracking help through border controls.
 Our reservation team & booking system will help you book the exact service you need.

-On arrival India Fast Track’s English speaking greeters will meet you near the air bridge.
+On arrival Fiji Fast Track’s English speaking greeters will meet you near the air bridge.
 They will assist you through any passport or visa control, and escort you to the baggage and customs area.
 They will help find your driver, or if you booked a connection, check in for your next flight.

 On departure, they will contact your driver, will assist you through check-in and immigration, and will take you to your airline lounge or the boarding gate.